 That said, the main difference between ad networks and self-managed ads is the higher level of control you enjoy with the latter.
-In other words, ad networks usually show your reader adverts that are most relevant to their recent browsing history.
+In other words, ad networks usually show your readers adverts most relevant to their recent browsing history.

-Things are a bit different from self-managed ads, you sell adverts that are in tune with your target audience.
+Things are a bit different from self-managed ads.
+You sell adverts that are in tune with your target audience.
 So, instead of showing jewelry ads, you show ads for vehicle spare parts, engine oil and so on.